4 Lovasz-Erdős Local Lemma

 We clearly have (AS)=2k2+1.

-Let G be the dependency graph on {AS}S where ASAT if S(2)T(2).
+Let G be a dependency graph on {AS}S, where we say ASAT if S(2)T(2).

 Δ=Δ(G)k2n2k2k4(1n2)nk